+The Finnish Institute in London is a private, non-profit trust bringing together individuals, communities and organisations.
+We encourage cross-disciplinary and cross-border collaboration by creating networks and building new partnerships.
 We want to take thinking of social challenges and cultural practices in new, positive directions.
 To do this, we open up spaces for novel ideas, discussions and trends by bringing passionate people together.
-We believe that a pinch of risk-taking accompanied by the hard work of imaginative people can transform the cultures and spaces we collectively inhabit.
+We believe that a pinch of risk-taking accompanied by the hard work of imaginative people can transform cultures and spaces.
 We embrace the unexpected while nurturing and maintaining excellence in contemporary social and cultural practice.

-“The energy, organisation and enthusiasm which the Finnish Institute brought to the evening event during the exhibition ‘Syd Shelton: Rock Against Racism’ at Autograph ABP made a significant contribution to the success of the show and brought in a whole new audience.
+“The energy, organisation and enthusiasm which the Finnish Institute brought to the evening event during the exhibition ‘Syd Shelton: Rock Against Racism’ at Autograph ABP made a significant contribution to the success of the show it brought in a whole new audience.
 Both myself and the two curators enjoyed very much working with the team from the Finnish Institute.”

 Syd Shelton, photographer

 CULTURE HAS THE POWER – STRATEGY FOR THE FINNISH INSTITUTE IN LONDON 2020